There’s a famous Chinese proverb that I dislike.

 It implies that no matter how well things turn out once you do something, they would have been even better for you if you had done it sooner.

-Of course, the broader meaning of this phrase is “better late than never.”
+Now, we all know the broader meaning of this phrase is “better late than never.”
 That it’s never too late.
 That we are supposed to take heart and feel encouraged.
+But is “better late than never” really the right mindset to have when we’re trying to take charge of our life trajectory?

 The Multiverse Does Not Exist (for Now, Anyway)